kasymovga/1vs1/README.md

 ## Installing

 Copy `1vs1.dat` and `cl_1vs1-*.pk3` to your ~/.nexuiz/data or ~/.rexuiz/data directory.
-Add this line at begin of `server.cfg`:
+Add this line at beginning of `server.cfg`:
 ~~~~
 exec 1vs1.cfg
 ~~~~